Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples

+The inference times per sample, shown in Table \ref{tab:inference_time}, further emphasize the efficiency of the proposed method.
+The M.L. fully connected networks has a significantly lower inference time compared to other benchmark models.
+The M.L network achieves an inference time of 0.03 ms and 0.04 ms for UNSW-NB15 and CIC-IOT23, respectively.
+In contrast, models such as LSTM and CNNs exhibit considerably higher inference times, with the LSTM model requiring over 6 ms per sample on UNSW-NB15.
+The faster inference time of the M.L. network make it ideal for real-time applications.

-The enhancement in metrics on the UNSW-NB15 dataset can be attributed to several key factors inherent to our model's design and training approach.
+The enhancement in metrics can be attributed to several key factors inherent to our model's design and training approach.
 The extraction of the SSL embeddings allows our model to capture a deeper understanding of the dataset's intrinsic structure.
-Traditional supervised learning relies on and is trained with labeled data, while SSL focuses on learning useful representations of the data via a pretext task without labels during pre-training, enabling the model to better generalize for the training and testing of the data.
+Traditional supervised learning rely on labeled data, while SSL focuses on learning useful representations from unlabeled data via a pretext task, enabling the model to better generalize for the training and testing of the data.
 The improvement in metrics is also due to the transformer-based approach, which handles sequential data more efficiently due to the self-attention mechanism.
 This approach allows the model to evaluate each byte based on position within the entire sequence, giving it a unique advantage in identifying the significance of each byte relative to the whole sequence.
-This ability to have global understanding of the sequence helps identify when certain byte sequences or patterns might be indicative of malicious activity when appearing in specific contexts or configurations within the payload.
+The ability to globally understand the sequence helps identify when certain byte sequences or patterns might be indicative of malicious activity when appearing in specific contexts or configurations within the packet.